GPlaczek/IPChat/README.md

 # Chat server and client in C using ipc's
 This project is an assignment for PSiW at PUT.
-In this file, you will find a technical documentation of this project (soon : - )
+This repository contains source code to client and server programs.

 ### Compilation